mik-re/mazeflix/README.md

 display in the dev tools logs for actions and mutations Redux style.
   ![mazeflix](docs/images/devtools.png)
 - At the top of the page I've added a section for categories.
 By clicking on one of them the page will be scrolled to the selected category section.
+- Loader is displayed while api call is performing
+- Error handling in the UI
 - Unit Test are not performed.
 Although I'm not new in Unit testing with Jest, testing in Vue it works a little different in Vue, since I'm quite new with Vue I could't set them up due to limited time.
 But off course I'm willing to catch up very fast in case of a successful interview.